rust-basel/MDPI-Basel-meetup-10/README.md

 ### Agenda

-1. Introduction to [MDPI](https://www.mdpi.com/) by Dietrich Rodorft
+1. Introduction to [MDPI](https://www.mdpi.com/) by Dietrich Rordorf
 2. Talk by [Michael Kefeder](https://michael.kefeder.at/) - Anecdotal evidence that Rust is not hard to learn or slowing down development
 3. Break - Pizza time 🍕 (Sponserd by (Endress Hauser)[https://www.ch.endress.com/de])
 4. Talk by Yasin Gündüz - How to inject Rust into peoples' hearts, minds and production code.